How PM Has Evolved and Where It’s Going in the 21st Century

 Actionable, Timely Feedback

 Today’s performance management experts focus on many key elements, but one of the most critical is delivering actionable, timely feedback.
 In some ways, this was the old model’s primary failure.
-Again, with feedback coming once per year and often concerning events or decisions that were made months previous, real change and improvement were impossible.
+Again, with feedback coming once per year and often concerning events or decisions made in previous months, real change and improvement were impossible.

 Enter the quick feedback cycle.
 In this situation, you set very short intervals between feedback sessions, often as short as a single week.
 This provides you (the manager) with the ability to deliver actionable feedback to an employee based on things fresh in their mind, often having occurred just days, even hours before.